 – Two spare pairs of shorts, two t-shirts, 3 pairs of socks for trekking.

 – A warm set of clothes for the cool evenings and cold nights.

 – A pair of flip flops for when you shower and during the evening.

 – Toiletries like soap, toothbrush, toothpaste etc.

 – A travel towel or a sarong to dry yourself.
 We recommend bringing a sarong.
 They are lighter to carry and dry quicker than travel towels.

 – A large water bottle (you can buy water along the way).

 – A power bank to keep your phone and camera charged for photos.

 Note: You will only need to carry a small day pack while trekking from Kalaw to Inle Lake.
-You can arrange for your bigger backpack to be dropped off at Inle Lake with your tour company.
+You can arrange with your tour company to bring your bigger backpack to Inle Lake while you’re out trekking.
+Let them know which guesthouse you will be staying at and your bag will be there waiting for you when you arrive.
 This will cost you an extra 3000 MMK (2.20$).
-We did our trekking in January 2016, so prices may vary slightly.
+Although, prices may vary slightly.